 Adjusted net earnings available to common shareholders of the Company(2) from Continuing Operations were \$1,516 million.
 When compared to the same period in 2018, this represented a decrease of \$23 million.
 When normalized for the impact of spin-out related depreciation, adjusted net earnings available to common shareholders of the Company(2) from Continuing Operations were \$1,580 million.
 When compared to the same period in 2018, this represented an increase of approximately \$41 million, or 2.7%.
-When normalized for both of the impact of spin-out related depreciation and the implementation of IFRS 16, adjusted net earnings available to common shareholders of the Company(2) from Continuing Operations increased by approximately \$52 million, or 3.4%.
+When normalized for both of the impact of spin-out related depreciation and the implementation of IFRS 16, adjusted net earnings available to common shareholders of the Company(2) from Continuing Operations were \$1,580 million.